moorebarrett-jodiann/moorebarrett-jodiann/README.md

 ## Hi There, 👋 I'm Jodi 😀

 - 😊 Pronouns: She/Her
+- 💬 Dream Job: I don't know about you... but I don't dream about working 😆😆
-- 💬 Dream Job: Senior Full-Stack Software Developer.
-Also interested in developing an expertise in Cyber-Security.
+- 💻 Career Goal: Senior Full-Stack Software Developer with a specialization in Cyber-Security.
-- ⚡ Fun fact: I love cross-country road trips and trivia nights
+- 🎲 Favourite Games: Trivia, Bowling, Board Games, Charades... and more 😁

 ## About Me
 - Current full-time student in the Software Development Post-Grad Program at the Manitoba Institute of Trades and Technology in Winnipeg, Canada.